GlitchedData-Dev/MakeCodeCabinate/README.md

 ---

 ### The Games
 MakeCode games normally download in a format called [**uf2**](https://github.com/microsoft/uf2) which is a file format specifically designed by Microsoft for flashing files to microcontrollers via USB (hence the name USB Flashing Format).
-This file format unfortunately doesn't work with McAirpos but (not so unfortunately) the MakeCode Arcade allows for exporting in other formats, such as _.elf_ which is what we're using for this project.
+This file format unfortunately doesn't work with McAirpos[^3] but (not so unfortunately) the MakeCode Arcade allows for exporting in other formats, such as _.elf_ which is what we're using for this project.
 Thankfully, it's fairly easy to allow for exporting as a .elf file.

 Change the url of the makecode arcade slightly so that instead of